markdown-extended/manifest/mde-manifest.md

 to convert it in a rich format (basically HTML).

 Many developers have proposed their own implementation of the original syntax with specific evolutions and extensions.
-The goal of **Markdown Extended** is to define an official and homogeneous new version, as complete and rich as possible, while keeping only the relevant evolutions or more used rules. **Markdown Extended can be considered by developers as the new standard for Markdown, so that each user does not need to adapt to the current
+The goal of **Markdown Extended** is to define an
+homogeneous new version, as complete and rich as possible, while keeping only the relevant evolutions or more used rules. **Markdown Extended can be considered by developers as the new standard for Markdown, so that each user does not need to adapt to the current